ycs1119/express-backend/README.md

-# express-backend
+# Products List Backend

-A simple API backend for products.
+A simple back-end API that lists products and their respective quantities and prices.
+It uses NodeJS, Express, MongoDB and Typescript.